naavis/haloray/README.md

 - **Brightness:** Alters the total brightness of the image, much like an exposure adjustment on cameras
 - **Hide sub-horizon:** Hides any halos below the horizon level
 - **Lock to light source:** Locks the camera to the sun

+### Atmosphere settings

+HaloRay renders a realistic sky and sun disk based on a blend of Hosek-Wilkie and Preetham models.
+The sky model has only a few adjustable parameters:

+- **Atmosphere enabled:** Toggles rendering of the sky and sun
+- **Turbidity:** The amount of aerosols/haze in the atmosphere
+- **Ground albedo:** Albedo of the ground plane
+  - 0.0 means the ground does not reflect any light
+  - 1.0 means the ground reflects all light

 ### Menus